Territory band: Great Depression

 The Great Depression, which hit bottom in 1933, was hard on territory bands.
 The public strained to afford entertainment.
 It was not uncommon for bands to be stranded for lack of funds.
 Many broke up during this period.

 1940s decline

 There are many theories on why swing music and territory bands declined.
 One of them is that record companies discovered — during the AFM recording bans of 1942-43 and 1948 — that they could profit from record sales, churning out hit parade music with just singers, who were exempt from the recording bans.
-This marked a period when singers became more popular than bandleaders.
-The introduction and technological advancement of amplification and gramophone recording led to the development of crooning, an intimate vocal style perfected by singers such as Bing Crosby and, later, Frank Sinatra.
+This marked a period when singers became more popular than bandleaders. ].
 The record companies gained control over what got recorded; therefore music that was slated for a new market of teenagers was born.
 This destroyed several booking agencies.
 MCA, who broke up as many bands as it booked, moved to Hollywood.
 Frederic Bros.
 (Chicago) had a fallout with several of its bands.
 The Vic Schroeder Agency (Omaha), was one of the more responsible bookers before World War II but, little is known after — same with the White Agency.

 Female bands

-In the history of traveling dance bands, all female bands are often excluded, or only given minor inclusion.
-Popular culture seemed to regard the musical performances dance bands provided as an area meant to be dominated by men.
-In the scenarios where women were allowed to join in, they were often denoted as separate.
-This is seen in the way many female singers were nicknamed "canaries," denoting them not as musicians, but as pretty objects meant to be on display.
-One example that shows just how foreign women could be considered appears in the name of a band Mary Lou Williams headed that was called "Six Men and a Girl."
-Oftentimes these stereotypes surrounding performing women extended to instrumentalists.